davidpasch1/crawlframej/README.md

 - *junit*: Eclipse Public License 1.0
 - *hamcrest*: BSD License 3

-**Note**: Take a look at the build scripts of the individual projects for dependencies on 3rd party libraries.
+**Note**: Take a look at the build scripts of the individual projects for inter-module dependencies.